holatuwol/liferay-faster-deploy/patcher/README.rst

 Before adding a fix to patcher portal, it's desirable to first backport the fix onto the ``ee-7.0.x`` branch so that you can cherry pick the commit into your main branch.
 While this is pretty easy for changes coming from the central repository using tools like `backport automator <https://github.com/jonathanmccann/backport-automator>`__, it's less easy for changes coming from subrepositories.

-This script captures the commits within a subrepository where the log messages match a specific pattern, most likely an LPS ticket (``git log --grep``).
+This script captures the commits within each subrepository where the log messages match a specific pattern, most likely an LPS ticket (``git log --grep``).
 It rewrites the patch files so that they can be applied to ``ee-7.0.x``, and as long as the portal source is currently at ``ee-7.0.x``, it then creates a new branch then attempts to apply the changes to ``ee-7.0.x`` using ``git am``.

 * `subrepobp <subrepobp>`__

-To use this script, list all of the tickets that you wish to backport from the subrepository.
+To use this script, run it from a folder that currently has ``ee-7.0.x`` checked out.
+Then, list all of the tickets that you wish to backport from the subrepository.
 This does not yet search for dependencies; it simply searches the logs for the specified tickets and brings them in order.

 .. code-block:: bash